btrccts/btrccts/README.md

 - Market order

-Market orders are executed immediatly with a price a little worse than current low/high.
+Market orders are executed immediately with a price a little worse than current low/high.
 Since we only have ohlcv data, we cannot use the next data, because this would introduce a look-ahead bias
-Some other backtesting libraries would wait until the next round to fill market orders, but this is not what is happening in the real world (executing market orders immediatly).
+Some other backtesting libraries would wait until the next round to fill market orders, but this is not what is happening in the real world (executing market orders immediately).

 - Limit order